P-eMartin/ApeTI/README.md

 ![](dataset_sample.png)

 ## Download
-The dataset is available on our Nextcloud instance.
+The dataset is available on a dedicated [Zenodo repository](https://zenodo.org/records/11192141).
 You may download it using your terminal and check its consistency.
 A step-by-step instruction.